ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 |Font Driver Host|UMFD-0|e90ad219309a589cce444685cfc2165a|
 |Font Driver Host|UMFD-1|e90ad219309a589cce444685cfc2165a|

-The accounts `monitoring`, `admin_laps` are candidates for trying to login subsequently.
+The account `monitoring` is used subsequently to log in to a SMB server.

 ## PTH
 >You extracted credentials of the “monitoring” user.
 This user has access to a monitoring share on the domain controller.
 Find a way to access it - it seems the password is not available.
 The target share is “monitoring” on the domain controller.
 The flag is in flag.txt.